dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 </SwipeView>
 ```

 In this example, the `SwipeItemView` comprises a <xref:Microsoft.Maui.Controls.StackLayout> containing an <xref:Microsoft.Maui.Controls.Entry> and a <xref:Microsoft.Maui.Controls.Label>.
-After the user enters input into the <xref:Microsoft.Maui.Controls.Entry>, the rest of the `SwipeViewItem` can be tapped which executes the `ICommand` defined by the `SwipeItemView.Command` property.
+After the user enters input into the <xref:Microsoft.Maui.Controls.Entry>, the rest of the `SwipeViewItem` can be tapped which executes the <xref:System.Windows.Input.ICommand> defined by the `SwipeItemView.Command` property.

 ## Open and close a SwipeView programmatically